jayphelps/webpack-rxjs-externals/README.md

 Since RxJS is ever-changing, this removes the need to maintain a list, instead generating it on the fly.

-**Requires webpack v2**
+**Latest version only works with v6+ import paths, NOT the older v5 deep paths.
+Use v1.1.0 version for rxjs v5** **Requires webpack v2**

 #### webpack.config.js